tomunoz/CoronaSummaries/README.md

 USCoronaDailyDeaths.py
   Same as GlobalCoronaDailyDeaths.py but for US states only

+NationTrend.py
+  Creates a country view of infections and deaths plus running 7 day average for each.
+  Needs to be run after the other 4 scripts are finished since they create 4 xlsx files used by this script
+       DifferenceTranspose.xlsx
+       DifferenceTransposeDeaths.xlsx
+       StatesDifferenceTranspose.xlsx
+       StatesDeathsDifferenceTranspose.xlsx

 There are some enhancements I'd like to make as time allows: